paigeweber13/fine-hardware-visualization/README.md

    active time on it but do keep it in mind

 ## Long-term:
+### Problems to fix:
+ - manual benchmark off by a factor of 2 - investigate
+ - manual benchmark only prints runtime for flops region
+   - in other words, runtime_by_tag doesn't seem to work for more than one region
+ - in convolution, the "entire_program" tag, which is designed to measure across all stages of code, doesn't work.
+However, the tag "convolution" inside the actual convolution does work.

+### Features to add:
  - expand suite of test software that has balanced/inbalanced usage
    - consider standard benchmarks
      - like NAS parallel benchmarks